For urgent consular assistance call

 Do not travel to:

-These areas have a high risk of terrorist attack and kidnapping.
-See Safety
+due to the high risk of terrorist attacks and kidnapping.

 Full travel advice: Safety